ShevchenkoRostyslav/HiggsPtReweighting/README.md

 // getting weight

-// inputs : double higgsPt, double higgsMass
+// inputs : double higgsPt, double higgsMass, double bquarkPt

+// for higgsMass take nominal mass of the Higgs (corresponding to a given processed sample)

+// for higgsPt take Higgs boson (pdgId = 36 in PY8 samples) from PYTHIA particle list with status flag 62

+// for bquarkPt take the leading (higher pT) b/b~ quark with status flag 71

-double weight = higgsPtWeight->weight(higgsPt,higgsMass);
+double weight = higgsPtWeight->weight2D(higgsPt,higgsMass,bquarkPt);